 This article is for employees using their own vehicles for work who are trying to make sense of HMRC’s mileage allowance laws and how to apply them.
-Keep reading to learn about the general rules you should be aware of when it comes to mileage allowance, rates and what is taxable.
+We focus on the general mileage rules you should be aware of when it comes to mileage allowance, rates and what is taxable.

-If you are self-employed, skip to our guide on mileage allowance for the self-employed.
+If you’re self-employed, check our guide on mileage allowance for the self-employed.

-If, as an employee, you incur business mileage using your private vehicle, you can receive Mileage Allowance Payments (known as MAPs) from your employer.
+If you incur business mileage using your private vehicle as an employee, you can receive Mileage Allowance Payments (MAPs) from your employer for your mileage expenses.

 A mileage allowance is considered to be one of the following:

 HMRC provides Advisory MAP (AMAP) amounts for employers, meaning they are not obligatory.
-Your employer might choose to reimburse you at a lower or higher rate, or not reimburse you at all, and the rate that your employer goes by can usually be found in your employment contract.
+Your employer might choose to reimburse you at a lower or higher rate, or not reimburse you at all, and the rate that your employer pays out can usually be found in your employment contract.

 The current advisory mileage allowance rates per mile are:

 If you are paid the advisory rates, HMRC considers this payment to be an “approved amount”.
-If you receive less than the advisory amount, you are entitled to tax relief.
+If you receive less than the advisory amount from your employer, you are entitled to tax relief.
 Read more about Mileage Allowance Relief (MAR) and if you are eligible to receive it.

-Mileage allowance is only taxed if you are paid more than the approved mileage amount.
+The mileage allowance you receive is only taxed if you are paid more than the approved mileage amount.
 The below examples should help you figure out if your mileage allowance will be taxed.

 When you are reimbursed with the approved amount for mileage, the whole sum goes directly to you and your employer has nothing to declare to HMRC.

 If you are paid less than the approved amount your employer has nothing to declare to HMRC, you receive the whole sum, and you will be able to claim Mileage Allowance Relief (MAR) for the remainder of the mileage allowance you’re entitled to.

 If your employer reimburses you at a higher mileage allowance rate than the one set by HMRC, that extra reimbursement will be considered personal benefits and will be taxed as income through PAYE.

-Besides the general rules on mileage allowance, you should be aware of the National Insurance (NI) scheme that may affect payments from your employer on your vehicle expenses.
+Besides the general rules on mileage allowance, you should be aware of the National Insurance (NI) scheme that may affect mileage allowance payments from your employer.

-Relevant motoring expenditures (RME) are defined as motoring-related payments made to an employee including:
+Relevant motoring expenditures (RMEs) are defined as motoring-related payments made to an employee including:

 The National Insurance scheme covers RMEs and has a “Qualifying Amount” that, if surpassed, will be taxed through the Class 1 National Insurance.